-The exceptionally beautiful, simple and timeless kitchen is installed with our best-selling Cotswold collection drawer pulls, mushroom knobs and catches, all in a burnished brass finish.
+We are delighted to share our recent project with design-led kitchen and joinery company, Blakes London.
+An exceptionally beautiful and timeless kitchen, the design features our best-selling Cotswold collection drawer pulls, mushroom knobs and catches, all in a charming burnished brass finish.

-Q: Where did your inspiration come from when designing this kitchen?
+Where did your inspiration come from when designing this kitchen?

 What is your favourite element of this kitchen?

 Why did you choose Armac Martin to supply the handles?

 To keep up to date with all future Armac Martin projects, sign up to our newsletter below.